Flexible Representative Democracy: An Introduction with Binary Issues: Adding Flexibility

-Given our theoretical results on how FRD can improve the outcomes of a decision making process, we investigate the effect of the overall delegation rate $\alpha$ on recovering the ideal outcomes according to Direct Democracy.
-We use the same model to generate candidates and voter preferences as used in Section \ref{sec:diff}.
-For our simulated delegations we create instances with $|\voters|=301$, $|\candidates|=60$, $|\issues| = 150$, and $k = 21$.
-We vary $\alpha \in \{0,1.0\}$ in increments of $0.01$ and for each setting of $\alpha$ we run 50 iterations.
-We plot the means in Figure \ref{fig:delegation_rates} and note again that the variance is $\leq 0.002$ at every point.
+Finally, we provide an empirical comparison between Representative Democracy Flexible Representative Democracy with different issue-specific delegation behaviors by the voters.
+We simulate instances where all voters delegate with equal probability.
+We refer to the total fraction of voters who delegate as the \emph{delegation rate} $(\alpha)$.

-In Figure \ref{fig:delegation_rates} we can see the agreement of the outcomes of FRD and RD for the weighted voting committee selection rule for several delegation types and delegation rates.
-For each of the instances we measure against a baseline of the proportion of issues where the outcome is that of DD.
-A value of $1.0$ means that the outcomes of all issues are the same under the democracy as they would be in a Direct Democracy.
+We use the same model to generate candidate and voter preferences as used in Section \ref{sec:RD_simulation}.
+For our simulated delegations we create instances with $|V|$ = 301, $|C|$ = 60, $|S|$ = 150, and $k$ = 21.
+In Figure \ref{fig:delegation_rates} representatives are elected using the Max-Weight election rule, and in Figure \ref{fig:borda_agreement} they are elected using Borda.
+We vary $\alpha \in [0,1.0]$ in increments of $0.01$ and for each setting of $\alpha$ we run 50 iterations.
+We plot the means of weighted majority agreement in Figure \ref{fig:delegation_rates}.
+A value of $1.0$ means that the outcomes of all issues are the same as they would be in a Direct Democracy with full participation.

-We compare RD with four different delegation schemes: (1) \emph{Approve} where voters delegate evenly to the representatives in the committee of whom they approve and do not update; \emph{Best Rep} where voters delegate to their single most preferred representative and do not update per issue; \emph{Best-3 Rep} where voters delegate equally to their three most preferred members of the committee and do not update per issue; and finally \emph{Optimal} where voters delegate to a single representative with whom they agree per issue.
+We compare Representative Democracy with four different delegation schemes: (1) \emph{Approve} where voters delegate evenly to the representatives whom they approved in the election across all issues; \emph{Best Rep} where voters delegate to their single most preferred representative (i.e. proxy) for all issues; \emph{Best-3 Rep} where voters delegate equally to their three most preferred representatives for all issues; and finally \emph{Incisive} where voters delegate incisively to a single representative with whom they agree on each individual issue.
+In all cases we use a uniform default weighting.